hokiegeek2/jupyterlab-on-k8s/README.md

 The jupyterlab-on-k8s project is a simple means of deploying jupyterlab on Kubernetes.
 In contrast to jupyterhub, jupyterlab is designed to support one user.
 Consequently, jupyterlab-on-k8s provides a highly straightforward means of testing Python client libraries against a variety of apps deployed within and outside Kubernetes--all within a familiar Jupyter notebook environment.

+## Python Version

+As of 20211208, the Python versiuon for jupyterlab-on-k8s is 3.9.2.
+Consequently, all Python notebooks are v3.9.2 while all pip installs must be executed with the pip3 application.

 ## Docker Build

 ```